Problem Reductions at Scale: Agentic Integration of Computationally Hard Problems

-\emph{Automation skills} are plain-Markdown documents that orchestrate multi-step pipelines---connecting specification, tools, and knowledge into repeatable workflows.
-Unlike traditional automation (Makefiles, shell scripts), which chains deterministic commands, skills can include \emph{abstract} steps: ``implement the reduction algorithm''(\texttt{run-pipeline} skill in~\Cref{fig:skill-architecture}), ``review the pull request for correctness''(\texttt{review-pipeline} skill), ``fact check with web search for issues''(\texttt{fact-check} skill) and ``make a new release''(\texttt{release} skill).
+\textbf{Automation skills} can include \emph{abstract} steps that traditional automation (Makefiles, shell scripts) cannot express: like ``implement the reduction algorithm''(\texttt{run-pipeline} skill in~\Cref{fig:skill-architecture}(b)), ``review the pull request for correctness''(\texttt{review-pipeline} skill) and ``make a new release''(\texttt{release} skill).
 These steps require judgment and are interpreted by the agent using its own capabilities.
 Unlike bare prompts, skills break a complex task into concrete, ordered steps small enough for an agent to execute faithfully, preventing the drift and omissions that occur when agents plan from scratch.

-\emph{Advisor skills} more actively involve humans, for two purposes: \emph{training} humans to use the library or contribute to it, and \emph{utilizing} humans for tasks agents cannot reliably perform, such as critical decisions, hard mathematical reasoning, and creative work like designing canonical examples.
-For end users, agents use \texttt{find-solver} skill in~\Cref{fig:skill-architecture} to guide a user from a real-world problem to a concrete solving strategy by exploring the reduction graph. \texttt{find-problem} skill does the reverse: given a solver, it discovers what other problems it can handle via incoming reductions.
-For contributors, they can invoke the \texttt{propose} skill to conduct a structured brainstorming session to elicit a new problem or reduction in mathematical language, then file a well-formed GitHub issue, with no programming required.
-For maintainers, they can invoke the \texttt{fix-issue} skill to identify potentially unsound proofs, low quality examples, etc. and fix or report them interactively.
-They can also invoke the \texttt{final-review} skill to identify potential dangerous commits, check for correctness gap and address them interactively.
+\textbf{Advisor skills} involve humans for two purposes: \emph{training} humans to use the library or contribute to it, and \emph{utilizing} humans for tasks agents cannot reliably perform, such as critical decisions, hard mathematical reasoning, and creative work like designing canonical examples. \emph{Training} skills flatten the learning curve: end users invoke \texttt{find-solver} skill (\Cref{fig:skill-architecture}(b)) to go from a real-world problem to a concrete solving strategy by exploring the reduction graph, or \texttt{find-problem} to discover what problems a given solver covers; contributors invoke \texttt{propose} skill to brainstorm a new problem or reduction in mathematical language and file a well-formed GitHub issue, with no programming required. \emph{Utilizing} skills retain humans for critical correctness work: maintainers invoke \texttt{fix-issue} to identify and address quality defects such as unsound proofs or low-quality examples interactively, and \texttt{final-review} to catch dangerous commits or correctness gaps before merge.
 These skills lower the usage barrier from ``knows the library'' to ``knows the problem,'' and the contribution barrier from ``knows the programming language'' to ``knows the mathematics.''